Sentinel

 types.ts — Shared TypeScript interfaces

-background.ts — Service worker (state, screenshots, routing)
+background.ts — Service worker (state, screenshots, routing, AI logging)

-content.ts — Content script (recording, playback, inspection)
+content.ts — Content script (recording, playback, inspection, element querying)

 App.tsx — Main React shell